transpAIrent-energy/scheduler/README.md

 grid_cost_p_consume=0.123  # [EUR/kW] Power cost of the grid connection, for the current month (so divided by 12!)
 ```

+## Model description

+### Results

+Results are - as most values - given in `kW` for setpoints, etc., and unitless (0-1) for the state of charge (SoC).
+The
+SoC is given as a fraction of the battery's total energy capacity (so `0.9` refers to the upper bound of the allowed
+range of operation if `battery_soc_max` is set to `0.9`).

+This is especially important for schedule related results, where the 15-minute intervals implicate that results (in
+terms of power) are not (numerically) equal to the corresponding energy values (in kWh) for the same time period.

+### Storage levels

+The scheduler currently starts at `00:00` and runs until the end of the passed data window, forcing the storage to have
+at least the initial state of charge at the end of the scheduling period (ending with more stored energy is allowed).

+### Storage & self-consumption

+The storage is currently configured to not allow discharging to sell on the day-ahead market - assuming that forecasts
+are not accurate enough to ensure large enough spreads (when accounting for grid costs, degradation, etc.) to allow
+trading spreads across the day.
+This is done by only allowing it to discharge to cover the local demand.
+Charging is
+allowed from either the PV or the grid.

 ## Example usage

 Put the following into `example.py`: